BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * **Loss by Institutional Theft.** To be specific, we trust the platform, which is currently Apple.
 We believe that their methods of encryption are not just secure, but also have a lower chance of systemic compromise than something that we might hand code.
 We additionally believe that their incentives for maintaining that security are much higher than any incentives to purposefully break it — and that they've proven that in the past through stand-offs with spy agencies.
 * **Loss by Government.** Though we don't necessarily trust the government, we do believe that digital assets would be the least of one's problems if a government were acting against an individual.
 We say this with a caveat: our risk model presumes a law-abiding non-authoritarian government.
 That means that our risk model, and thus our reference apps, may not be secure in an authoritarian regime, such as in China where [Apple has been required to store iCloud data within the country](https://www.datacenterknowledge.com/apple/apples-icloud-china-set-move-state-controlled-data-center), making them vulnerable to covert or overt seizure.

+## Appendix II: Other Tools

+Power users may wish to use our command-line tools for manipulating seeds.

+* [**seedtool-cli.**](https://github.com/BlockchainCommons/seedtool-cli) — A CLI tool for generating seeds and outputting them in a variety of formats.
+* [**keytool-cli.**](https://github.com/BlockchainCommons/keytool-cli) — A CLI tool for deriving a variety of keys from a seed.